50% of customers use LiveChat over the phone and 83% of them are satisfied with the service.

 Wrapping up our conversation, Roberto Jimenez said that he’d attribute most of their success, and the reputation of a company that provides excellent customer service, to LiveChat.
 Among many other options that they had considered, LiveChat suited their needs the most thanks to its simplicity and ease of use.

-More efficient live chat customer service allows for 24/7 support coverage.
+In-app live chat customer service allows for swift resolution of technical problems.